Heaven Knows (The Pretty Reckless song): Commercial performance

 "Heaven Knows" became the Pretty Reckless' first single to top a Billboard chart.
 It was their first entry on the Mainstream Rock Songs chart and spent three consecutive weeks at number one, becoming the most successful song of 2014 on the chart.
 It was the second song by a female-fronted band to top the Mainstream Rock Songs chart in 24 years.
 After the song's success on US mainstream rock radio stations, it was finally serviced to modern rock radio where it also became the band's first entry on the Alternative Songs chart, peaking at number 20.
 The song failed to enter the Billboard Hot 100, instead reaching number 14 on the Bubbling Under Hot 100 Singles chart.
 The song was also the band's first entry on the Canadian Hot 100, peaking at number 48.

 The single debuted at number 151 on the UK Singles Chart for the week ending March 1, 2014.
 It entered the top 100 at number 95 in its third week on the chart, and in its fifth week, it peaked at number 61 with 3,737 copies sold.
 "Heaven Knows" also became the band's second number-one song on the UK Rock & Metal Singles Chart.

 "Heaven Knows" became the band's first song to chart in New Zealand and France, reaching numbers 38 and 158, respectively.

 The single was certified platinum in both the United States and Canada, and gold in New Zealand.

 Music video

 The music video for "Heaven Knows", co-directed by lead vocalist Taylor Momsen and Jon J, was shot on location in Miami, Florida.
-Momsen said of the video, "How do you sum up a song that is metaphorically speaking about everyone's life from any general perspective on video?
-You understate it.
-We decided to film variations of all of the issues we as a people are facing, whether personal, political or social.
-We took a lot of shots, each representing some social constant or emotional struggle.
-Some overt, some subtle, but it's all in there.
-Everything is thrown at you from the day you're born.
-Your only chance is to think for yourself... which is not as simple as it sounds."
+Momsen stated that the video was deliberately understated, and meant to reflect many issues that people face, including personal, political, or social issues.

 The video premiered on Vevo on February 13, 2014.
 It features a half-naked Momsen in black eye shadow, surrounded by burning books and heavily tattooed teenagers in a dark high school.

-In popular culture

-The song was featured on the soundtrack to the 2017 film American Satan, and was also featured in one of the trailers for the second season of Jessica Jones.